 If I Had One Chance to Tell You Something (2005)

 This was RSJ’s first “regular” album since she began releasing a number of worship and best-of works.
-This album tends toward much more of rock and guitar sound and thus seems a bit heavier than past albums.
-A now signature RSJ style runs throughout: strong vocals and guitar punctuated by sweeping (sometimes frenetic) strings.
-Also interesting on this album are her collaborations with TobyMac and Barlowgirl.
-Unfortunately, it would also be the last album of hers that I would buy as she moved away from music for a while and, when finally returning, had left behind a lot of that signature sound.
+This album tends toward much more of rock and guitar sound and thus seems a bit heavier tone than past albums.
+A signature RSJ style runs throughout: strong vocals and guitar punctuated by sweeping (sometimes frenetic) strings and also interesting on this album were collaborations with TobyMac and Barlowgirl.
+Unfortunately, the melodies and flavor of the album do not stand very strongly and it lacks an overall excitement.